Unavailable This product is currently out of stock Add to Basket Just added: Qty Total Basket Adding... Thank you!

 You will find a clear indication of the water volumes required for each meal on the product page under 'More Details'.

-To calculate the volumetric weight of your meal, just add the dry weight of the food and the water required - for instance a 135g meal which requires 350ml water will equate to 485ml.
+To calculate the total volumetric weight of your meal, just add the dry weight of the food and the water required – for instance a 135g meal which requires 350ml water will equate to 485ml.

 We intentionally set out to design a range of meals that could be rehydrated and eaten straight from the pouch wherever you are in the world, just by adding boiling water.
+However, rehydration does take longer at higher altitudes, and heat cools faster than normal in sub-zero conditions.

 The best way to rehydrate food in these conditions is to follow the pan method on the packet.
 In extreme cold, it avoids the problem of pouches freezing before they are fully rehydrated.